otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/09-react-2-components.md

 # React 2 - Components

-## Lecture Video

-Today's lecture video can be found here -

 ## Components

 **Components** allow you to split your **UI** into independent, reusable chunks of **JSX**.